 - Am I required to store any documentation?

 - Who is liable if an issue occurs relating to a transaction processed in DOL?

 - What type of transactions can I process?

-- What about the Digital Duties Form?
+- Which transactions require using the Digital Duties Form?

 - How do I pay the duty?